Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Introduction

 There are different defensive training strategies for adversarial attacks.
-The most common approach \cite{goodfellow:goodfellow2014explaining, he:he2017adversarial, tramer:tramer2017ensemble} is to train neural networks on adversarial examples.
+The most common approach \cite{goodfellow:goodfellow2014explaining} is to train neural networks on adversarial examples.
 Recently, another popular approach is to formulate adversarial training as a min-max robust optimization problem \cite{madry:madry2017towards, wong:wong2018scaling}.
 The inner maximization problem is to find the worst performance in the presence of perturbations in the input data and the outer minimization problem is to find the optimal model parameters given the worst-case perturbation.
-Anish et al. \cite{anish:obfuscated-gradients} observed that using projected gradient descent to generate adversarial examples \cite{madry:madry2017towards} obtains the best defense result for $l_{\infty}$-bounded adversarial attacks on the CIFAR dataset.
 The state-of-the-art defensive result is reported in \cite{zhang:zhang2019theoretically}, which proposes a new classification-calibrated surrogate loss function to simultaneously minimize the clean error and the boundary error.
 The boundary error refers to the neural network output differences between the original input data and adversarial examples.
 But the major issue of adversarial training is the high computational cost for adversarial training.
 To speed up our adversarial training for each epoch, we use TRADES-YOPO-m-n from \cite{zhang:zhang2019you} as our adversarial training method.
 TRADES-YOPO-m-n aims not only to incorporate the surrogate loss function from \cite{zhang:zhang2019theoretically} but also to reduce the computational cost by restricting most of forward and backward propagations within the first layer of the network during adversary training.
 As a result, we are able to reduce the training time to 2.5 minutes for each epoch on a single V100 GPU platform.